enthusiasticeva/colour-tree/README.md

 ## Testing

-We have provided you with some test cases in the `tests` directory of this repository.
-We will be using unit tests provided with the `unittest` package of python.
+Tests were provided in the `tests` directory of this repository.
+They `unittest` package of python.

 **Running Tests**

 From the base directory (the one with `node.py` and `tree.py`), run

 ```
-python -m unittest -v tests/test_sample_tree.py tests/test_sample_node.py
+python3 -m unittest -v tests/test_sample_tree.py tests/test_sample_node.py
 ```

 Or, running all the tests by:

 ```
-python -m unittest -vv
+python3 -m unittest -vv
 ```

-## Marking

-You will be marked using a range of public and hidden tests.
-There will **not** be additional tests added after the due date.

-All tests are **between 1 to 5 marks each**.